Denise Julia: 2023–present: Further recognition

 In March, Republic Asia awarded Julia with their inaugural "Artist of the Month" title from the newly launched RA Spotlight, a Gen Z-oriented platform dedicated to rising young artists in the country.
 The publication praised Julia's ability to blend "charm, fire, and raw power" on stage and declared her a "sensation" and an "icon" in their announcement of her win.
 In July, she performed a duet with Belle Mariano at the latter's birthday concert, Believe, which took place at the Theatre at Solaire in Pasay.
 On November 11, Julia released her second EP, Sweet Nothings (Chapter 2).
-In an article about the new release, One Music Philippines described Julia as "one of the most important and significant voices in Filipino R&B".
+In an article about the new release, One Music PHilippines described Julia as "one of the most important and significant voices in Filipino R&B".
 Julia held her first solo concert, Sweet Nothings: The Denise Julia Experience, at the New Frontier Theater in Quezon City on December 14.
 Tickets for the concert were sold out.
 Julia shared that a week before the concert, she suffered from gastroesophageal complications, an episode of post-traumatic stress disorder (PTSD), and panic attacks.
 "I felt as though my dream was slipping through my fingers", Julia said of her health problems.
 She called the concert her "saving grace" and expressed her gratitude towards everyone who made it happen.

+In November 2025, Julia moved to New York to pursue a career in the US.

+In May 2026, Julia announced that she had signed with American record label Empire.
+She also moved from The Team to United Talent Agency.